DevTechMastery/selenium-python-webstore/README.md

 <details>
   <summary><b> :computer: Test Suite ★ Product Detail Page </b></summary>

-:computer: Test Case ID 10 @ Product Detail Page @ Verify Add to cart button is displayed \
+Test Case ID 10 @ Verify Add to cart button is displayed \
 Objective: Validate the correct display of the "Add to Cart" button on the product detail page.

-:computer: Test Case ID 11 @ Product Detail Page @ Verify Product Category \
+Test Case ID 11 @ Verify Product Category \
 Objective: Validate the correct display of a product's category on the product detail page.

-:computer: Test Case ID 12 @ Product Detail Page @ Verify Product Description \
+Test Case ID 12 @ Verify Product Description \
 Objective: Validate the correct display of a product's description on the product detail page.

-:computer: Test Case ID 13 @ Product Detail Page @ Verify Product Description Header \
+Test Case ID 13 @ Verify Product Description Header \
 Objective: Validate the correct display of the product description header on the product detail page.

-:computer: Test Case ID 14 @ Product Detail Page @ Verify Product Image \
+Test Case ID 14 @ Verify Product Image \
 Objective: Validate the correct display of a product's image on the product detail page.

-:computer: Test Case ID 15 @ Product Detail Page @ Verify Product Price \
+Test Case ID 15 @ Verify Product Price \
 Objective: Validate the correct display of a product's price on the product detail page.

-:computer: Test Case ID 16 @ Product Detail Page @ Verify Product Name \
+Test Case ID 16 @ Verify Product Name \
 Objective: Validate the correct display of a product's name on the product detail page.

-:computer: Test Case ID 17 @ Product Detail Page @ Verify Product SKU \
+Test Case ID 17 @ Verify Product SKU \
 Objective: Validate the correct display of a product's SKU on the product detail page.

 </details>